 Imagine a teenager saying after every piece of information from an adult, “Why should I care?”
 Schema markup gives the answer to that question.
 It tells the search engine why it should care about a piece of content.
 Can’t you hear it retorting, “Since you asked, that is actually the star rating of a movie!"

 Why is schema important?

-Schema markup is important, because once search engines know the added context on the page, they can deliver more relevant results to a searcher.
+Schema markup is an important element of your SEO strategy, because once search engines know the added context on the page, they can deliver more relevant results to a searcher.
 If the search engine has the option of delivering a result that it knows is highly relevant because of the added context, it will pick it over other results without the added context.

 Think of searching for a dinner recipe at 4:30 p.m. before you leave work and need to stop by the grocery store.
 You quickly search, “baked chicken parmesan recipe,” and have a list of options to choose from.
 You’re more likely to click the result that immediately displays the ratings on the recipe, cook time, and number of calories.
 That is the information you really want to know!

 The reason the search engine is able to display that information (called a rich snippet) on the SERP is because the page has been marked up.
 Someone has figuratively taken a giant pen and circled the page and labeled it “recipe,” circled the number of stars and labeled it “rating,” circled the amount of time and labeled it “cook time."